Stars edge Flames, grab 3-2 series lead | Sports-Games

 John Klingberg scored the go-ahead goal at 1:12 of the third period, and the Dallas Stars held on for a 2-1 victory against the Calgary Flames on Tuesday in Game 5 of a Western Conference first-round playoff series in Edmonton.
 The third-seeded Stars took their first lead in the best-of-seven series, going ahead three games to two.
 They can advance with a victory in Game 6 on Thursday.

 Jamie Benn scored a short-handed goal for Dallas, and goaltender Anton Khudobin made 28 saves.
-Mikael Backland scored for sixth-seeded Calgary, and goalie Cam Talbot stopped 30 of 32 shots.
+Mikael Backlund scored for sixth-seeded Calgary, and goalie Cam Talbot stopped 30 of 32 shots.

 On the go-ahead goal, Dallas' Mattias Janmark dug the puck out from behind the Calgary net and wheeled into the left faceoff circle before passing to Klingberg at the right point.
 Klingberg carried the puck to the top of the faceoff circle before unleashing a wrist shot that eluded Talbot's catching glove and made its way just inside the right post.
 Dallas opened the scoring at 10:13 of the first period with Calgary on the power play.
 After the Flames lost control of the puck in their offensive zone, Tyler Seguin started a two-on-two break down the left wing.
 Seguin backhanded a centering pass for Benn at the top of the crease, and Benn tapped the puck in before crashing into the net and dislodging it from its moorings.